How to Use a Proxy With Axios and Node.js

 How to Find a Proxy?

-Of course, there's a catch.
-If you're new to web scraping, you probably don't have access to a proxy.
+If you're new to scraping, you probably don't have access to a proxy.

 There are two ways to find a proxy to connect to.
-You can either scour the internet for lists of free proxy servers or pay for access to a professional proxy server.
+You can either scour the internet for lists of free proxy services or pay for access to a professional proxy server.

-In the first case, the proxy servers you will find are likely to be slow, unsafe, unreliable, and they will also provide you with only one IP address.
+In the first case, these free proxies you will find are likely to be slow, unsafe, unreliable, and they will also provide you with only one IP address.
 These issues can be addressed, but it takes quite a bit of time and expertise.

 In the second case, the proxy service provider will provide you with a secure endpoint to connect to.
 It will also provide proxy rotation by default.
 This means that it can change your IP address on every request, masking both your IP address and the fact that any scraping is being done on the page at all!